son-vyas/project_documentation/chapter1/intro_to_MIQ.md

 #### Cloud Management Providers

-Configuration management providers enable us to use the capabilities of Foreman, and Ansible Tower for configuration management.
+Configuration management providers enable us to use the capabilities of Foreman and Ansible Tower for configuration management.

 #### Network Providers